Skip to content

 prosecution under state or federal criminal law.

-No reprisals or retaliation of any kind will be taken by the Board or by any District employee
+The District prohibits reprisals or retaliation of any kind against the complainant or any other individual

 Legal Reference: